Quiet. Too quiet.

 "Opium?"
 He tried without any hope.

 "A very dangerous painkiller," Shantae recited.
 "Best left for hopeless patients with incurable diseases.
 It dulls the pain but eats at your mind.
 If you lose an arm or a leg, better tough it out and hobble to nearest place where you can get your hands on a healing potion...
 Well, that's what the Doctor said.
 Why are you..."
 Then it hit her.
 "Oh, ohhh!
 You listed names of mind-altering potions, haven't you?
-But who in their right mind would drink such stuff?"
+But who in their right mind would drink such stuff?
+And why?"

 "Uh, to relax in a good company," Doomguy said defensively.
 "To drown your sorrows.
 To prove you are man enough...
 Lots of reasons."